janschaffner/concept_drift_explainer/README.md

    - Context documents placed in `frontend/static/documents/` are chunked, embedded with `text-embedding-3-small`, and upserted into the Pinecone `context` namespace.
 Filenames must begin with a `YYYY-MM-DD_` date prefix so timestamps can be inferred.
    - The BPM glossary at `data/knowledge_base/bpm_glossary.csv` is embedded into the `bpm-kb` namespace for terminology grounding.
 2. **Explanation Pipeline (LangGraph)**
+   - `Orchestrator` assembles and compiles the full agentic workflow, manages the shared state, and routes control flow between all other agents.
    - `drift_agent` derives a drift phrase, keywords, and case statistics from the selected event log window.
    - `context_retrieval_agent` performs semantic + temporal retrieval from Pinecone and constructs candidate evidence sets.
    - `re_ranker_agent` scores and curates the evidence, keeping a safety-net fallback snippet.
    - `franzoi_mapper_agent` maps snippets to the Franzoi context taxonomy, enriching the explanation structure.
    - `explanation_agent` synthesizes the final narrative with citations and confidence estimates; it also persists conversation state.
    - `chatbot_agent` enables iterative questioning using the accumulated graph state.
+   - `drift_linker_agent` performs a meta-analysis after multiple runs to identify and summarize relationships between different drifts.
 3. **Streamlit Interface**
    - The UI exposes workflows for managing documents, configuring settings, selecting drift windows, running the analysis, and exporting reports.